project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/install_mobile_setup.md

   }
 }'
 ```

 Result will be

 ```js
 {"result":{"key":"<implementation-name>-mobile-app-<version-number>","secret":"<secret>"}}
 ```

-- Use the value of "key" and "secret" from the response above for `MOBILE_APP_KEY` and `MOBILE_APP_SECRET` configuration in mobile app
+- Use the value of "key" and "secret" from the response above for `MOBILE_APP_KEY` and `MOBILE_APP_SECRET` configuration in mobile app.